With AngularJS having reached end of life in December 2021, organizations using this popular web framework are looking for a new path forward.

 ReactJS is another popular AngularJS alternative.
 However, despite being JavaScript-based, AngularJS and ReactJS are fundamentally different frameworks.

-The biggest difference between the two databases lies within their scope.
+The biggest difference between the two frameworks lies within their scope.
 AngularJS is much more fully-featured, providing an MVC approach.
 ReactJS, on the other hand, is much more lightweight – focusing primarily on the “View” aspect of the Model-View-Controller architecture used by AngularJS.

 For organizations who need a lightweight AngularJS alternative ReactJS will likely be near the top of the list.